Tomáš Krajník

 Latest news

 Outstanding work deserves credit.
 We want to highlight the extraordinary work of our teachers and put their effort in the spotlight.
-Each semester, the AI Center will announce the "Outstanding Teaching Assistant Award" which comes with a prize money of 15 000 CZK.
-The very first winner will be awarded in April 2023.
+Each year, the AI Center will announce the "Outstanding Teaching Assistant Award" which comes with a prize money of 15 000 CZK.
+The winner will be awarded in November 2025.